-Appraisers are looking at not only the space but the quality of the space.
+Appraisers are looking at not only the space but also the quality of the space.
 Professional appraisers can tell a well-executed remodel from a poorly executed remodel.
 This is why you should heavily consider the costs and benefits of remodeling options and always work with a trusted professional builder.
 Pouring the money into a renovation that ends up working against you is heartbreaking.

 A few of the basics appraisers are looking for are:

-- Number of Bedrooms
+Number of bedrooms

-- Number of bathrooms (½, ¾ or full)
+Number of bathrooms (½, ¾ or full)

-- Square footage (both built home and total property)
+Livable square footage (both built home and total property)